Close

 ORION

-The ORION project aims to deliver indicators derived from satellite imagery to biodiversity managers and stakeholders for an emblematic mountain region: the Chamonix valley.
-Data from Sentinel-2 imagery, botanical surveys and camera traps will be combined to assess the consequences of shrub expansion on mountain plant diversity and habitat use by large herbivores.
+The ORION project aims to make indicators derived from satellite images available to biodiversity managers in an emblematic mountain area: the Chamonix valley.
+Sentinel-2 images, botanical surveys and photo traps are combined to assess the impact of shrub expansion on plant diversity and large mountain herbivores.

 biOdiveRsity Impacts of shrub expaNsion